amedlin/AlgoLab/README.md

 AlgoLab is a C++ multithreaded algorithm aggregation and sequencing framework that removes the messy and error-prone glue code that is often associated with developing compositional algorithmic systems.

+AlgoLab analyses dependencies between modules to generate an execution graph, and then automatically parallelizes execution as much as possible using multithreading in such a way that preserves the algorithmic depencies and dependent ordering.

 With AlgoLab, you can quickly design and prototype composite algorithms consisting of flexible and modular sub-algorithms, and have them up and running efficiently and concurrently in a short space of time.